If you’re looking to upgrade your diet with some raw and wholesome plant based goodness check out my top 10 ways to start with raw food.

 Try creating some of your own raw versions to liven things up a little.

-It's not very time consuming or expensive to do.
+It's not very time-consuming or expensive to do.

-Your freshly prepared homemade foods contain no nasty ingredients that are often found in our ready made processed versions.
+Your freshly prepared homemade foods contain no nasty ingredients that are often found in our ready-made processed versions.

-These dishes will add a variety flavours and texture to many meals.
+These dishes will add a variety of flavours and texture to many meals.
 They’re a must for a great salad, vegetable noodles, snacks and much more.

 6) Raw noodles.

-Our much loved obsession with spaghetti is easily replaced with alternatives made from fresh vegetables and fruits.
+Our much-loved obsession with spaghetti is easily replaced with alternatives made from fresh vegetables and fruits.
 You can make your own versions with courgette, beetroot, sweet potato, butternut squash, carrots, parsnips and cucumbers.

-They’re now so popular that you can find ready prepared versions in supermarkets up and down the UK.
+They’re now so popular that you can find ready-prepared versions in supermarkets up and down the UK.

 Top yours with a gorgeous raw pesto, tomato or alfredo sauce.